What to know about the escalating conflict and Israel-Hamas cease-fire talks after 2 assassinations - WTOP News

 A pair of assassinations of anti-Israel militant leaders hours apart is threatening to set off a regional clash and upend already fragile talks aimed at ending the war in Gaza.

-The deadly round of strikes, retaliation and negotiations escalated Wednesday when Hamas’ political chief, Ismail Haniyeh, was killed, hours after he attended the inauguration of Iran’s new president in Tehran.
-Israel has not claimed responsibility, but Iran threatened revenge against Israel.
+The deadly round of strikes, retaliation and negotiations escalated Wednesday when Hamas’ political chief, Ismail Haniyeh was killed hours after he attended the inauguration of Iran’s new president in Tehran.
+Israel has not claimed responsibility, but Iran claims the United States had a role, and threatened revenge against Israel.

 Here’s what to know about the intensifying conflict.